 Our ability to compete in the highly competitive pharmaceutical industry depends in large part on our ability to attract and retain highly qualified managerial, scientific, and medical personnel.
 To induce valuable employees to remain with us, we have, among other things, provided stock-based compensation that vests over time.
 The value to employees of stock-based compensation will be significantly affected by movements in our stock price that we cannot control and may at any time be insufficient to counteract more lucrative offers from other companies.
 Despite our efforts to retain valuable employees, members of our management, scientific, and medical teams may terminate their employment with us on short notice.
-Although we have employment agreements with several of our key employees, most employees are employed on an at-will basis, which means that any of these employees could leave our employment at any time, with or without notice, and may go to work for a competitor.
+Although we have employees could leave our employment at any time, with or without notice, and may go to work for a competitor.
 The loss of the services of any of our executive officers or other key employees could potentially harm our business, operating results, and financial condition.
 Our success also depends on our ability to continue to attract, retain, and motivate highly skilled scientific and medical personnel.